Ditching ElasticUtils on Input for elasticsearch-dsl-py

 )

-The latter is a lot less code and a lot easier to deal with.
-Converting from one to the other was pretty straight forward.
+The latter is a lot less code and a lot easier to maintain.
+Converting from ElasticUtils to elasticsearch-dsl-py was pretty straightforward for doctypes.

-My one issue here (and something I should go fix) is that the documentation for elasticsearch-dsl-py isn't particularly clear on the various types or some of the options.
-I ended up reading through the code.
-As elasticsearch-dsl-py continues to mature, I'm sure this issue will go away (especially if I go fix it).
+One issue I had is that the documentation for elasticsearch-dsl-py isn't clear on the types or options.
+In order to understand how to set up a DocType subclass, I ended up reading through the code.
+As elasticsearch-dsl-py continues to mature, I'm sure this will improve.

 Facets to Aggregations

 ElasticUtils was of the pre-1.0 world and thus supported facets but not aggregations.
-When converting Input from ElasticUtils to elasticsearch-dsl-py, I spent most of my time on this part partially because I'd never used aggregations before so I had to understand how they worked first.
+When converting Input from ElasticUtils to elasticsearch-dsl-py, I spent most of my time on this part, because I'd never used Elasticsearch aggregations before, so I had to understand how they worked first.

 I'm going to ditch the blog entry example I was using and instead just show the code before and after for the two things I had to convert in Input.